-Well Known Chicago based cooking instructor, Jennifer Cornbleet, shares her favorite no cook recipes in smaller quantities ideas for one or two people.
-Essential time saving tips and techniques, along with Jennifer’s clear instructions, prove you don’t have to toil in the kitchen in order to enjoy nutritious, delicious raw food.
+Well Known Chicago-based cooking instructor, Jennifer Cornbleet, shares her favorite no-cook recipes in smaller quantities ideal for one or two people.
+Essential time-saving tips and techniques, along with Jennifer’s clear instructions, prove you don’t have to toil in the kitchen in order to enjoy nutritious, delicious raw food.

 Raw Food Made Easy Review:

 This cookbook has a very detailed section at the beginning that discusses everything from kitchen setup to pantry staples in order to help you be successful in your raw food lifestyle.
 There are directions for sprouting seeds, soaking nuts, and cleaning your produce.

 Next is a chapter for breakfast suggestions and another for lunch and dinner recipes.
 The last chapter is a desert selection which is followed by a glossary of terms and a list of resources.

 - The Complete Idiot’s Guide to Raw Food Detox

 - 8 Foods You Should Eat Raw for Better Health

 I felt that some of the included information was a little TOO basic for my liking.
 There are directions on how to chop onions and a ‘recipe’ for a fruit smoothie that just says to put the peeled fruit in the blender and puree.
 Most of the recipes are more complicated than that but I guess the author wants to make sure you have the basics down before starting anything more complicated.